mini-kep/db/README.md

 #### Administrator

-Administrator with API token can upload and delete data .
+Administrator with API token can upload and delete data.
 This functionality is also used by [parsers](https://github.com/mini-kep/parsers).

 # API description